Psalm 139 – Praise and Prayer to the God Who Knows All and Is Everywhere

 The darkness and the light are both alike to You.

 a.
-Where can I go from Your Spirit: David considered the truth that God is present everywhere, and there was no corner or dimension of the universe hidden from Him.
-Heaven isn’t too high or hell isn’t too low; God is everywhere.
+Where can I go from Your Spirit: David considered the truth that God is present everywhere, and there is no corner or dimension of the universe hidden from Him.
+Heaven isn’t too high and hell isn’t too low; God is everywhere.

 i.
 “Here he argueth God’s omniscience from his omnipresence.”
 (Trapp)